CptHappyHands/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+Closure happens when name is grabbed during the console.log because name was not defined in the anonymous function.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+The name will always stay the same, but newRoll will change each time because it is a random number.

 c.
 What is the lexical scope of `newRoll`?

+function scope

 ### Task 3 - Stretch Goals